 Furthermore, our higher education system must no longer be seen as a burden of debt for our children.
 We can, and must, eliminate the barriers that prevent New Yorkers from reaching their dreams while helping our City thrive.

 In this regard, I fully support Governor Andrew Cuomo’s ‘EXCELSIOR PROGRAM’ that offers free tuition to qualified working families earning under $250,000 a year.
 This is the kind of thoughtful investment in our future I can support.
-Thousands of students in the district will not have the opportunity to go to college.
+Thousands of students in the district will now have the opportunity to go to college.
 Some will be the first in their family to do so.
 We must also continue to strengthen our Public Schools system, increase funding to hire more qualified teachers and institute more teacher training programs.
-The single most important factor to improving the quality of education in my district is to reduce class size and to reward teachers with better salaries and benefits for work done that is linked to productivity and quality.
+The most important factors to improving education in my district are reducing class size and rewarding teachers with better salaries and benefits for work done that is linked to productivity and quality.

 New York City seems to be in a perpetual housing crisis – we must end this cycle.
 We can build and secure housing for every New Yorker.